end2you/end2you/README.md

 ## Training

 To start training the model the `train` flag needs to be set.
-The script also saves periodically checkpoints of the model.
-For training the following list of arguments can be defined.
+Two different training processes can start:
+1. Train with a standard number of epochs.
+2. Train and evaluate model.
+The evaluation of the model is performed after each epoch, where also the model is saved in the `--train_dir` folder.
+Furthermore, the 5 best models are saved in the `--train_dir/top_k_models` along with the performance in the evaluation set in a file named `models_performance.txt`.

+To start the second training process the `--tfrecords_eval_folder` flag needs to defined.

+Both processes save logs and models.
+The training flags that can be defined are shown below.

 | Flag | Description | Values | Default |
 | :---: | :---: | :---: | :---: |